 - Rescue teams start searching using sensing devices.

-- Sensing technology is used to analyse the environment, structure, etc. of the disaster areas and generate real-time maps.
+- Sensing technology is used to analyse the environment, structure, location of the rescue team members etc. of the disaster areas and generate real-time maps.

-- The generated maps will reflect severely affected areas, searched areas, and unsearched areas.
+- The generated maps will reflect severely affected areas, searched areas, location of the rescue team members, and unsearched areas.

 - The rescue command centre can use the real-time map information to optimize the dispatch of rescue teams.